pickledish/pickledish.github.io/_drafts/2026-08-22-watermark.md

 Interactive widgets below were made with AI, but all words are [100% pure old-fashioned home-grown human](https://youtu.be/r4b3JHaxB2M?t=11).
 Hope you enjoy!
 " %}

 Since Anthropic's [announcement](https://support.claude.com/en/articles/16266773-how-claude-marks-ai-generated-content) a couple of weeks ago that they (along with most other LLM providers) would start adding an "imperceptible" watermark to Claude outputs, there's been a lot of consternation online.
 Does it degrade the quality of the model's generated text?
-Some assert [it absolutely does not](), and others assert [it absolutely does]().
+Some assert [it absolutely does not](https://www.seangoedecke.com/ai-text-watermarking-is-not-a-big-deal/), and others assert [it absolutely does](https://daringfireball.net/2026/08/anthropics_watermark_text_adulteration_in_claude_is_a_perversion_of_writing).

 Hm!

-Well, I guess I just have to go figure the damn thing out so I can make up my own mind.
+Well, I guess I have to go figure the darn thing out so I can make up my own mind.

 The actual implementation is more in-the-weeds than I was hoping, at least for someone with a good decade between them and their last statistics class and no LLM familiarity beyond the basics.
 Still, after spending a few hours going back and forth with the papers and articles, not only do I think I have a more definitive answer for whether the process degrades the output, but I also believe it's not so hard that only an academic can understand it.